WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_13.md

 Peter said to him, "Lord, why can I not follow you now?
 I will lay down my life for you."

 ###### 38
 Jesus answered, **"Will you lay down your life for me?
-Truly, truly, I say to you, the rooster will not crow till you have denied me three times.** ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Truly, truly, I say to you, the rooster will not crow till you have denied me three times.**

 ***